actualbudget/docs/docs/getting-started/starting-fresh.md

 ![](/img/getting-started/actual-intro-set-budget-category-average.png)

-### What to do if you do not want to, or can, use historical data
+### What to do if you do not want to, or can't, use historical data

 Budgeting, even without historical data, can help you gain control over your